0xADE1A1DE/AssemblyLine/README.md

     ```c
     asm_set_debug(al, true);
     ```
 1. OPTIONAL: Set a chunk size boundary to ensure that no instruction opcode will cross the specified chunk boundary length.
-    *** note: refer instructions `nop, nop2, ..., nop11`
+    **note**: refer to instructions: `nop, nop2, ..., nop11` on [/src/instructions.c](https://github.com/0xADE1A1DE/AssemblyLine/tree/main/src/instructions.c)
     ```c
     // It will use the appropriate `nop` instruction for the remaining bytes to fill the chunk boundry.
     int chunk_size = 16;
     asm_set_chunk_size(al, chunk_size);
     ```
 1. Assemble a file or string containing x64 assembly code.
 The machine code will be written to `mybuffer` or the internal buffer.
    You can call those functions sequentially; the new machine code will be appended at the end.
     ```c
     asm_assemble_file(al, "./path/to/x64_file.asm");
     asm_assemble_str(al, "mov rax, 0x0\nadd rax, 0x2; adds two");